 Our final and favorite reason we recommend headless builds is that they can save time and money because they future-proof your business.
 It's part of our core company standards to build websites that last.
 We know that when we do, companies ultimately win.

 Innovate new customer experiences with fewer costs and less risk.
 Flexibility in the face of changing market conditions and trends is the name of the game in ecommerce.
 But traditional monolithic builds make changes more costly and risky.
 In contrast, a headless site gives merchants endless opportunities for customization without ever having to worry about disruptions to data or expensive upgrades.

 Reduce server costs.
 Whenever a traditional build gets a spike in traffic, all that traffic puts pressure on its one shared server, which can cause whole sites to slow to a crawl or even go offline.
 However, with headless websites, because the front and back end servers are separate, you can slam the front end with traffic, and the back end doesn't have to carry the burden.
-In other words, you don't need bigger databases or more of them to handle changes in traffic when you generate significant interest in your products and services.
+In other words, when you generate significant interest in your products and services, you won't need bigger databases or more of them to handle the change in traffic.

 Our Craft Commerce Headless Build

 We're so excited about the possibilities of headless for innovative brands that we recently did a live headless ecommerce build on Twitter: